Liliane Bettencourt: Guardianship

-On 8 June 2011, it was reported daughter Meyers had filed an application with the court to make Bettencourt a ward of the state for her health and being incapable of the management of her fortune.
+On 8 June 2011, it was reported that Bettencourt Meyers filed an application with the court to make Bettencourt a ward of the state for her health and being incapable of the management of her fortune.
 On 17 October 2011, a French judge ruled that she was to be placed under the guardianship of members of her family on concerns about Bettencourt's declining mental health.
-Francoise Bettencourt-Meyers, along with Bettencourt's two grandsons, gained control of her wealth and property.
+Bettencourt Meyers, along with Bettencourt's two grandsons, gained control of her wealth and property.
 One of the grandsons was additionally named as her personal guardian.
-Liliane Bettencourt's lawyer said he would appeal, and told Le Monde newspaper that "Mrs. Bettencourt was ready for 'nuclear war' with her daughter."
-As of 2014, Francoise Bettencourt-Meyers is guardian of the fortune, while Francoise's son, L’Oréal Board member and member of the supervisory board of the Bettencourt family holding company, Tethys, Jean-Victor Meyers oversees her health and personal life after a judge determined he was the only person able to "ward off all conflict between Liliane Bettencourt and Françoise Bettencourt-Meyers."
+Bettencourt's lawyer said he would appeal, and told Le Monde newspaper that "Mrs. Bettencourt was ready for 'nuclear war' with her daughter."
+As of 2014, Bettencourt Meyers was guardian of the fortune, while her son, L’Oréal Board member and member of the supervisory board of the Bettencourt family holding company, Tethys, Jean-Victor Meyers oversaw her health and personal life after a judge determined he was the only person able to "ward off all conflict between Liliane Bettencourt and Françoise Bettencourt-Meyers."